contextgeneric/cgp-patterns/content/error-wrapping.md

 Inside of `RaiseAppErrors`, we make use of `RaiseFrom` to convert `std::io::Error` and `serde_json::Error` to `anyhow::Error` using the `From` instance.

-We also provide context-specific implementations of `ProvideConfigType` and `ConfigPathGetter` for the `App` context.
+We also provide context-specific implementations of `ConfigTypeProvider` and `ConfigPathGetter` for the `App` context.
 Following that, we define a check trait `CanUseApp` to check that the wiring is done correctly and that `App` implements `CanLoadConfig`.